-INSP received core grant funding support from various bodies including the Moondance Foundation (£50,000), the Stavros Niarchos Foundation (£24,000), the Scottish Government (£30,000), Glasgow City Council (£25,000) and the Allan and Nesta Ferguson Charitable Trust (£5,500).
+INSP received core grant funding support from various bodies including the Moondance Foundation (£50,000), the Stavros Niarchos Foundation (£24,000), the Scottish Government (£40,000) and Glasgow City Council (£25,000).

-In 2018, INSP generated £41,804 from membership fees; and additional £14,632 financial support from 'supporting members' - BISS (Germany), The Big Issue (Australia), Surprise (Switzerland), Hinz&Kunzt (Germany) and The Big issue Taiwan.
+In 2019, INSP generated £41,606 from membership fees; and additional £11,531 financial support from 'supporting members' - BISS (Germany), The Big Issue (Australia), Surprise (Switzerland) and , Hinz&Kunzt (Germany).

-INSP's 2018 Global Street Paper Summit in Glasgow was part-sponsored by Basel street paper Surprise and The Big Issue UK.
-Additional income was generated from delegate fees, as well as a grant from the Sätila Foundation.
+INSP's 2019 Global Street Paper Summit in Hannover was part-sponsored by street paper BISS (Germany) as well as local co-host street paper Asphalt.
+Additional income was generated from delegate fees.

-INSP also generated income of £1,885 through its 'Hotels4Change' hotel booking website (an affiliate marketing partnership with Booking.com).
+INSP also generated income of £2,221 through its 'Hotels4Change' hotel booking website (an affiliate marketing partnership with Booking.com).

-INSP received a small amount of individual donations in 2018, supplemented by Gift Aid in some cases.
+INSP received a small amount of individual donations in 2019, supplemented by Gift Aid in some cases.

-All funding reports were approved by INSP funders in 2018 and the funders have been satisfied that INSP has fulfilled the agreed outcomes of the funding.
+All funding reports were approved by INSP funders in 2019 and the funders have been satisfied that INSP has fulfilled the agreed outcomes of the funding.